Kelkador/Kid-Icarus-AHK-Scripts/README.md

 You should be good to start facing the Underworld!!

 ## I want to control with Dual Analogue!
-1. Create your own Controller.ahk file and run!
+1. Generate your own Controller.ahk with Generate.bat and run!
 2. Open Steam.
 3. Edit "Desktop Layout" under Steam > Settings > Controller
 4. Make sure the Right Joystick is set to "Joystick Mouse"